Me and The Defenders

 “The Benefactor,” which was written by future Academy Award winner Peter Stone, employed a self-consciously didactic strategy toward the abortion issue.
 In the narrative, the doctor arrested for performing the operations (which were, of course, illegal until the Supreme Court’s Roe v.
 Wade verdict in 1973) encourages his attorney, Lawrence Preston, to put the law on trial.
 Preston expresses doubts about using the courts as a “public forum,” as this defense stategy will increase his client’s chances of being convicted (which is in fact what happens).
 “The Benefactor” turns its courtroom scenes into a referendum on a hotbed issue, using the testimony of the witnesses in the fictitious case as a means of presenting real statistics and ethical arguments to the audience.
 Both sides are heard, but “The Benefactor” clearly advocates for the legalization of abortion.
 The argument that a fetus is “not a human being” is articulated passionately, and twice the point is made that if the law is to restrict abortions, it must provide humane alternatives.
 (More humane, the script suggests, than foster care and homes for unwed mothers.)

-“The Benefactor” was the nineteenth episode produced during The Defenders’ first season, but the thirtieth to be broadcast.
+“The Benefactor” was the nineteenth episode produced during The Defenders‘ first season, but the thirtieth to be broadcast.
 During the weeks while the completed show sat on the shelf, conversations approximating those depicted in Mad Men took place.
 Eventually the Speidel Corporation, which made watch bands, bought up the whole hour’s advertising.
-Just how much of a discount, if any, Speidel received is unknown.
+Just how much of a discount Speidel received, if any, wasn’t reported publicly.

 Robert F. Simon played the abortionist in “The Benefactor”

 The historical record supports Dann’s assessment.
 Published surveys of viewer responses reveal that there was no “Benefactor” backlash.
-Two weeks after the broadcast, Reginald Rose told the New York Times that the mail received (over a thousand letters, compared to 150-200 following most episodes) ran eleven to one in favor of the abortion show.
+Two weeks after the broadcast, Reginald Rose told The New York Times that the mail received (over a thousand letters, compared to 150-200 following most episodes) ran eleven to one in favor of the abortion show.
 The Los Angeles Times published the first ten letters it received about “The Benefactor,” eight of which were positive, and Television Age reported that 93.8% of the 1,000 New Yorkers it surveyed approved of “The Benefactor.”
-The episode pleased critics, as well, earning a rave from Cecil Smith in the Los Angeles Times and a lengthy, if more ambivalent, notice from the New York Times‘ Jack Gould.
-Gould nevertheless called “The Benefactor” a “remarkable demonstration of the use of theatre as an instrument of protest.”
+The episode pleased critics, as well, earning a rave from Cecil Smith in The Los Angeles Times and a lengthy, if more ambivalent, notice from The New York Times‘s Jack Gould.
+Gould called “The Benefactor” a “remarkable demonstration of the use of theatre as an instrument of protest.”

-Michael Dann – incidentally a fan of Mad Men who believes it’s the “most important show on cable right now” – remembered “The Benefactor” as an essential “turning point” for The Defenders.
+Michael Dann – incidentally a fan of Mad Men, who believes it’s the “most important show on cable right now” – remembered “The Benefactor” as an essential “turning point” for The Defenders.
 The positive outcome of that controversy translated into a mandate for Reginald Rose and the series’ other writers to address the issues of the day in a frank and opinionated manner.
-Many of the first season segments were timid, or had lapsed into silly melodrama or Perry Mason-style courtroom theatrics.
-“The Benefactor” gave The Defenders the courage of its convictions, the mojo to confront a divisive topic literally almost every week: capital punishment, the blacklist, atheism, faith and religion, medical malpractice, birth control, nuclear proliferation, child abuse, euthanasia, the draft, recreational drug use.
+Many of the first season segments were ideologically timid, or they lapsed into silly melodrama or Perry Mason-style courtroom theatrics.
+“The Benefactor” gave The Defenders the courage of its convictions, the mojo to confront a divisive topic literally almost every week: capital punishment, the blacklist, atheism, faith and religion, medical malpractice, birth control, nuclear proliferation, child abuse, euthanasia, the draft, recreational drug use, and so on.

 *